-Consequently, I wanted to write a book that is to thinking what Strunk and White is to writing.
+The idea for Elements of Truth sprang from two conclusions I have reached about humankind: First, that common sense is not common.
+And second, that intellectual rigour is rare.
+Consequently, in 2008 I started writing down my thoughts on thinking.
+My goal was to write a book that is to thinking what Strunk and White is to writing.
 Confident, concise, and clear.

 But writing that way is hard work.
-Clarity arises from simplification, and simplification from omission.
-How much omission can I justify?
-Besides, often when I wanted to describe a piece of the cathedral upon which truth is built, I discovered that the cathedral I had in mind was just a rickety old scaffold.
-I then had to go and take down the old and rebuild something stronger.
-And because I am slow, it took time.
+Clarity arises from simplification, and simplification arises from omission.
+How much omission could I justify?
+Omission was one side.
+Adornment was the other.
+Often when I wanted to describe a piece of the cathedral upon which truth is built, I discovered that the piece was just a rickety old scaffold.
+I then had to rebuild something stronger.

-Michael Baumann, December 2020
+Michael Baumann, December 2021